Swee Touch Nee: The red and gold tins

 Swee-Touch-Nee Tea was originally packaged in red and gold steamer trunk-style tins that would soon become a familiar item in many Jewish American households, particularly New York City and the surrounding areas.
 The company switched to red and gold cardboard packaging in the late 1960s.
 Original Swee-Touch-Nee Tea tins are held in collections at the Jewish Museum (Manhattan), the National Museum of American History, and the Jewish Museum of Maryland.

-Vintage Swee-Touch-Nee Tea tins are considered collectors items and can occasionally be found in antique stores and online marketplaces throughout the world.
-Swee-Touch-Nee Tea tins dated from the late 1880s until 1913 are labelled in the original Russian script.
-Tins from 1913 until 1917 are labelled in both English and Russian.
+Vintage Swee-Touch-Nee Tea tins are considered collector's items and can occasionally be found in antique stores and online marketplaces throughout the world.
+Swee-Touch-Nee Tea tins dated from the late 1880s until approximately 1913 are labelled in the original Russian script.
+Tins from approximately 1913 until 1917 are labelled in both English and Russian.
 Following the 1917 Russian Revolution, Swee-Touch-Nee Tea tins were produced with only English text, a result of the negative public sentiment surrounding the antisemitic trope of Jewish Bolshevism.

 In popular culture

 A Swee-Touch-Nee Tea box is shown in Season 1, Episode 8 of the TV series Archive 81.

+Swee-Touch-Nee Tea is mentioned in the book It's Kind of a Funny Story by Ned Vizzini.